Pinned, locked, pushed, and pulled traveling waves in structured environments: Discussion

 Why does velocity locking occur only in DSDT models and not for pulled waves?
-The answer lies in the translational symmetry of the traveling wave solutions~\cite{weinberger:spreading}.
+The answer lies in the translational symmetry of the traveling wave solutions.
 Consider an expansion that has reached a steady state and expands at constant velocity with a time-invariant density profile in the reference frame co-moving with the expansion.
-When space is continuous, a shift of the density profile by any distance results in a density profile that is also a traveling wave solution of the underlying mathematical model.
-In consequence, there is no restoring force that would oppose a spatial translation of the invasion front, and any perturbation produces a nonzero shift in the front position.
-Repeated perturbations then modify the invasion rate.
-Since changes in the model parameters can be viewed as such perturbations, we expect that models with continuous space cannot exhibit velocity locking.
+When space is continuous, a shift of the density profile by any distance will result in a density profile that is also a traveling wave solution of the underlying mathematical model.
+In consequence, there is no restoring force that would oppose a spatial translation of the invasion front, and any perturbation would result in a nonzero shift in the front position.
+Repeated perturbations would then modify the invasion rate, and, more generally, we expect that changes in the model parameters would result in nonzero changes in the expansion velocity.
+Thus, models with continuous space cannot exhibit velocity locking.

 Invasions in DSCT models also possess translational symmetry because two consecutive density profiles separated by any time are both solutions of the underlying mathematical model.
 Since time is continuous, there is again a continuous family of solutions, which are also related by spatial translations since density profiles at different times are simply shifted relative to each other.
 The only exception are pinned invasions because a temporal translation does not result in a distinct density profile when the velocity is zero.
 As a result, DSCT models exhibit velocity pinning, but not locking for exactly the same reasons as the continuous space models.